fustilio/wayfarer/ARCHITECTURE.md

 **3.1.
 Feature Set: Content Capture & Organization (For Emily)**

 * **Key Features:**
-    * **Panel Capture:** Camera-based capture of exhibit panels with OCR text extraction and image saving.
-    * **My Travel Notes:**  Location-based digital notes for storing captured panels and text notes, with basic search and organization.
+    * **Panel Capture & My Travel Notes:** Camera-based capture of exhibit panels with OCR text extraction and image saving, and location-based digital notes for storing captured panels and text notes, with basic search and organization.
-    * **Past Itinerary:** Upload photos, extract GPS location data, and plot these on a map to visualize past trips.

 * **User Stories:**